strahlw/primo-optimizer/README.md

 conda env create -f conda-env.yml
 ```

-This creates a new conda environment with the name "primo" that comes installed with all required dependencies and the free solver SCIP to solve PRIMO's optimization problems.
+This creates a new conda environment with the name "primo" that comes installed with all required dependencies to solve PRIMO's optimization problems.

 Developers can create a new "primo" environment by executing:
 ```bash